tareko/peertube-importer/README.md

 and `PEERTUBE_PASS` before running the script.
 Set `USE_FIREFOX_COOKIES=true` if yt-dlp should use Firefox browser cookies for authenticated downloads.
-Set `MATCH_UPLOAD_DATE=true` to make the PeerTube publication date match the original YouTube upload date (requires administrator access on the PeerTube instance).
+Set `MATCH_UPLOAD_DATE=true` to make the PeerTube publication date match the original YouTube upload date using the REST API (requires administrator access on the PeerTube instance).
 The PeerTube variables are only required when uploading.